-This is the final version (ver.
-10.5) of the rules that will be used for the 11th robot soccer world championships, to be held in Atlanta 2007 and for MSL competitions in 2007.
+This is the draft version (ver.
+12.2) of the rules that will be used for the 12th RoboCup Soccer World Championships, to be held in Suzhou 2008 and for MSL competitions in 2008.

 Middle Size Robot League - Rules and Regulations -